 Navah Paskowitz-Asner is the co-founder of The Ed Asner Family Center, the founder of CAMP ED, a mother and a spokesperson, advocate and life coach for special needs families.

-Her childhood and family life was so unusual it was the subject of an award winning documentary, “Surfwise”.
+Her childhood and family life was so unusual that it was the subject of an award-winning documentary, Surfwise.
 Leaving her familial camper at 15, she headed to New York and began working as a model.
-Her life as a model take her all over the world.
-She lived in Italy, France and Israel before finally settling down in Los Angeles where she helped run her families surf camp.
+Her life as a model took her all over the world.
+She lived in Italy, France and Israel before finally settling down in Los Angeles, where she helped run her family’s surf camp.

 Navah continues to be a leader in the community and speaks nationally and internationally about her personal experiences being a wife and mother to six kids, three of whom are on the autism spectrum.